There's More To A Brow Lift Than Meets The Eye

 In the realm of facial rejuvenation, brow lifts often take a back seat to more publicized procedures.
 But in the hands of an experienced plastic surgeon, brow lift surgery can transform the upper face and address visible signs of aging.
 Brow lift procedures aim to tighten the forehead and elevate part or all of the eyebrows, restoring them to a more youthful position.
 When properly executed, it brightens up the entire eye area and helps patients to look less “tired,” “grumpy,” or “sad.”

-“A small incision hidden in the hairline of each temple provides me all the access I need to correct the sagginess that’s the most common indicator for a brow lift procedure,” says Los Angeles plastic surgeon Jason Roostaeian, MD.
-In addition to surgically elevating the lateral brow, Dr. Jason uses BOTOX® to smooth out the forehead creases instead of creating additional incisions.
+“A small incision hidden in the hairline of each temple provides me all the access I need to correct the sagginess that’s the most common indicator for a brow lift procedure,” says Los Angeles-based board certified plastic surgeon Jason Roostaeian, MD.
+In addition to surgically elevating the lateral brow, Dr. Jason uses Botox® to smooth out the forehead creases instead of creating additional incisions.
 “Most of the time,” he says, “it’s just not worth the risk, nor is it necessary, to cut the muscle when we can treat the area with neuromodulators.”

 Because each patient’s anatomy and aesthetic goals are unique, surgeons sometimes still rely on traditional brow lift techniques that have been updated with more modern methods.
 Farzaneh, another of Dr. Jason’s patients, wasn’t necessarily looking for a brow lift when she made her appointment.
 “I had a bone cyst on my forehead that I wanted to get rid of, and I also felt like my eyelids were drooping.”
 During her consultation, Dr. Jason suggested she was a candidate for coronal brow lift surgery, which would address the sagging along the entirety of her brow.
 Together they decided on a treatment plan that also included a facelift and lower blepharoplasty.
 The coronal brow lift left a larger scar than other options would have, but at six months post-op, Farzaneh says she uses her hair to conceal her fading scars.
 “I wouldn’t change anything.
 Before the surgery, I looked tired and sad and now I look very refreshed.
 I feel better and more confident."

-Philadelphia plastic surgeon Oren Friedman, MD, commonly performs another type of brow lift: the mid-forehead lift.
+Philadelphia-based board certified plastic surgeon Oren Friedman, MD, commonly performs another type of brow lift: the mid-forehead lift.
 “Mid-forehead brow lifts are primarily performed on men with high hairlines, as the incision hides beautifully in the men’s deep forehead creases," he says.
-"This is type of brow lift is often performed for cosmetic reasons, but also is frequently used for patients with facial paralysis in which one eyebrow is at a much lower position than the other side.”
+"This type of brow lift is often performed for cosmetic reasons, but also is frequently used for patients with facial paralysis in which one eyebrow is at a much lower position than the other side.”

 John, for instance, suffered from facial paralysis and asymmetry on the left side of his face as a result of a benign tumor removal.
 To elevate John’s sunken brow, Dr. Friedman performed a mid-forehead brow lift, concealing the incision in his natural forehead lines.
 “I had creases in my forehead from working in construction," he says.
 "You have to really look at it to see it’s a scar.”
 The surgery, along with procedures to help restore his cheek and eyelid function, helped John regain a sense of peace after his ordeal.